-Looking back, if I had an enthusiastic role model, I am absolutely certain that I would’ve had a different opinion.
-I have decided, after all to major in Computer Science!
-It took a little bit of pushing and the guidance of kind, knowledgeable mentors to help me see that I could do more with code than just print dates; I could build operating systems, websites, and servers!
+Looking back, if I had an enthusiastic role model, I would’ve had a different opinion.
+I have decided, after all, to major in Computer Science!
+It took a little pushing and the guidance of kind, knowledgeable mentors to help me see that I could do more with code than just print dates; I could build operating systems, websites, and servers!

-I had this realization after taking the first two CS courses at Stanford led by incredible professors, and supported by meeting weekly with the same teaching assistant.
-Finally the code I was writing could do incredibly powerful things.
-Of course I knew that my computer was built on an operating system and that people created and coded it, but I never realized that building this complex software was something I had the capability to do.
+I realized this after taking the first two CS courses at Stanford, led by incredible professors and supported by meeting weekly with the same teaching assistant.
+Finally, the code I was writing could do incredibly powerful things and make meaningful contributions.
+Of course, I knew that my computer was built on an operating system and that people created and coded it, but I never realized that building this complex software was something I could do.

-I finally had teaching assistants that I could approach with questions and any curiosity, and it was through their help that I really began to understand what I was capable of.
+I finally had teaching assistants, mostly graduate students, that I could approach with questions and any curiosity.
+It was through their help that I began to understand what I was capable of.
 Since then, my code has become more complex and integrated with the real world.
-I’m immensely grateful for these mentors, and for sticking with the subject I’ve come to really love.
+I’m immensely grateful for my time in college with mentors who helped me fall in love with CS.